 - Looking for photos of hometowns, military regiments or special places?
 Go to USA.gov and start searching.
 Just for fun, enter “Civil War” as a search term to get an idea of what’s available.
 Again, I think you might be surprised.

 - American Memory from the Library of Congress.
 A great source for photos, documents, and images.
 One of the maps from the collection was drawn by George Washington.
 It’s his “A plan of my farm on Little Huntg.
 Creek & Potomk.
-R.” (Click on the map to enlarge)
+R.” (Click on the map below to enlarge)

 - FreeBMD: Freely searchable database of civil registration index of births, marriages and deaths for England and Wales